Openhab-Nodes/website/content/en/developer/addons.md

 Rust 1.32+ is required.
 Install via [rustup](https://rustup.rs/) for example.

 See https://marketplace.visualstudio.com/items?itemName=rust-lang.rust for the Visual Studio Code extension.

+Clone the repository at https://www.github.com/openhab-nodes/addon-rust.

+Command line: Change to the desired example directory and start with `cargo run`.
 {{< /md >}}
 			</tab-body-item>
 			<tab-body-item >